Nipissing Serenity Hospice and Medical Assistance in Dying (MAiD)

 Q: Who will use the hospice?

 - Hospice services are now available to all community members.
-Each patient along with their families, will have a personalized care plan, designed to meet their needs and requests.
+Each resident along with their families, will have a personalized care plan, designed to meet their needs and requests.

 - Our specialized palliative care team is accessible 24 / 7 and those who are without a doctor will have one assigned.

-- Nipissing Serenity Hospice will start with in-patient services for anyone, at any age, who has been diagnosed with a life-limiting illness with a life prognosis of less than 3 months.
+- Nipissing Serenity Hospice will start with in-resident services for anyone, at any age, who has been diagnosed with a life-limiting illness with a life prognosis of less than 3 months.

 - We will offer respite services to caregivers in our community.